If your dog has suffered a sudden trauma or is experiencing any life-threatening symptoms, please call us immediately at (209) 287-3222

 - Not Eating or Drinking: This is a judgment call on your part.
 Your dog will not finish every bit of kibble in his or her bowl every time.
 However, if he or she goes for an extended period of time, like 24 hours or more without eating or drinking, then seek medical attention

 - Coughing: Excessive and repeated coughing could be a symptom of kennel cough or eating bug bait.
 When in doubt, the safest course of action is a veterinary visit

 - Loss of Use of Rear Legs: This is especially common in Dachshunds, Corgis and other breeds with short legs and long backs.
 It can be a sign of injury to the spinal cord.
-This paralysis or partial paralysis is usually very painful, and rapid treatment can make a big difference in outcome.
+This paralysis or partial paralysis is usually very painful, and rapid treatment can make a big difference in the outcome.
 This is an emergency situation and you should seek immediate care for it

 - Severe Pain: This is always an emergency.
 If your dog is restless, hiding, vocalizing, panting, profoundly limping, or exhibiting other symptoms of agony, don't let him or her suffer, and seek immediate emergency dog care

-- Known Exposure to Toxins: We discuss this more in depth in its own section on this page, but if you know or suspect your dog has ingested toxins or medications, contact the ASPCA Poison Control Hotline, or an emergency dog clinic immediately
+- Known Exposure to Toxins: We discuss this more in-depth in its own section on this page, but if you know or suspect your dog has ingested toxins or medications, contact the ASPCA Poison Control Hotline, or an emergency dog clinic immediately

 The above list is not exhaustive and there are many more situations that may necessitate emergency care for dogs.
-If the situation appears immediately life threatening, please call us immediately or simply bring your dog to our clinic located at:
+If the situation appears immediately life-threatening, please call us immediately or simply bring your dog to our clinic located at:

 20 S Stearns Rd